About the National Association of the Deaf

 Since our press release on April 6, 2020, all 50 states’ Governors have provided ASL interpreters at their press conferences, and we are monitoring the situation to ensure that this continues and that the interpreters provided are qualified.
 However, up until May 13, 2020, the ASL interpreter for Governor Cuomo of New York was only visible on the online broadcasts, not on the television broadcast.
 This rendered the television broadcast inaccessible for those who rely on ASL and do not have Internet access.
 Such deprivation of access during the ongoing crisis compelled Disability Rights New York to file a federal lawsuit against Governor Cuomo and on May 12, the federal judge granted a preliminary injunction requiring Governor Cuomo to begin providing an in-frame interpreter on the television broadcasts immediately.
 Governor Cuomo has done so but the picture-in-picture size of the ASL interpreter has not been big enough to see clearly.
 The whole point is for the interpreter’s signing to be visible enough.
 The NAD is advocating for a larger size for the interpreter’s frame on television, and hope this will be remedied soon.
 In addition, some of the governors have not used interpreters consistently, so we are advocating that interpreters always be present during such press conferences.
 We are also seeing problems with county and local government and health officials not providing interpreters during their press conferences.
 We have also seen situations where the government officials are hiring clearly unqualified persons claiming to be interpreters, and we encourage all government agencies to screen all interpreters to ensure they have the appropriate qualifications and strongly encourage the hiring of Certified Deaf Interpreters (CDIs) to be used.

 We are also disappointed that throughout this entire crisis, the White House has yet to provide an ASL interpreter during their frequent press conferences.
+Senator Sherrod Brown, Senator Robert Casey, and Representative Donna Shalala also sent a letter to the White House.

 In addition to advocating to ensure that there are ASL interpreters at all during those press conferences, we also have had to educate television stations to make sure that their camera crew includes the ASL interpreter in the camera shot.
 There have been many situations where the interpreters are only partially visible or completely left out of the camera shot, making them completely inaccessible for deaf and hard of hearing viewers.